Implicit transaction costs and the fundamental theorems of asset pricing: Examples of implicit transaction cost economies

-We should also emphasize the fact that in this particular case, $A(t,0)$ and $B(t,0)$ are equal to the non-traded mid-price $M(t,0)$, and $P(t,0)=0$.
-This is exactly the situation corresponding to the standard economy without transaction costs, where we have a single price independent of the order size.
-Since $A(t,y)>B(t,y)$ for $y>0$, we have also that the bid-ask spread is positive and increasing in the traded volume.

-One can easily check that the linear implicit transaction cost economy satisfies the assumptions made in the previous sections, and so the value of the portfolio for every admissible trading strategy can be derived as in Subsection (\ref{cont}).
-Trivially, in this case, $\frac{1}{2}\int_{0}^{T}Z^1_{s}d\tilde{P}(s,0)$ is zero.
+One can easily check that the linear implicit transaction cost economy satisfies the assumptions made in the previous sections, and so the value of the portfolio for every admissible trading strategy can be derived as in Subsec. \ref{cont}.